info-s-a-g-a-r/DevOps-AI-Voice-Assistant/README.md

 No Node.js, database, Kubernetes cluster, or cloud account is required for the local demo.

-Configure the application
+⚙️ Configure the Application

 Copy the environment template:

+Linux / macOS / WSL

 cp .env.example .env

-Windows PowerShell:
+Windows PowerShell

 Copy-Item .env.example .env